Mission: Make a Downtown Demo Center Interactive

 In the experience center and lobby, audio sources connect to Biamp’s Nexia PM (a digital signal processor).
 An iPod hookup at the receptionist’s front desk makes it possible to send music to the Customer Experience Center and the lobby.

 “We really enjoyed working with Doug on this project,” says Nici Nilles, senior project manager at architecture firm Whitney.
 “A lot of times AV gets brought into the project too late in the game, and we wanted to make sure we were all on the same page every step of the way.
 Whitney, AVI-SPL, and ESD all worked side by side to develop the space around the technology.”

 “It was overall a great experience,” says Scott Schrader, Catamaran’s director of healthcare technology.
 “Doug was knowledgeable and dedicated.”

 Catamaran brings customers into its Innovation Center for presentations that showcase next-generation products and service offerings.

 When a guest walks up to the lobby video wall, an RFID reader recognizes the badge they received at check-in and brings their name up on the screen.
-A Kinect camera system then allows that person to navigate through the options using gesture.
-Four 2-by-2 video walls have a Horizon overlay, so that guests can select a pharmacy app and see how it works.
+A Kinect camera system then allows that person to navigate through the options using gestures.
+Four 2-by-2 video walls have a Horizon overlay so that guests can select a pharmacy app and see how it works.

 Using its new video collaboration solutions, the Innovation Center staff communicates with colleagues at Catamaran headquarters in Schaumburg, IL.
 They can also connect with the company’s prescription delivery facilities around the nation, and can offer presentations to remote clients.